When it comes to coffee in Austin, there’s definitely no shortage.

 photo credit: radio coffee and beer facebook

-This spot —opened by singer/songwriter Jack Wilson—now has two locations, both equipped with spacious patios and comfortable insides.
+This spot —opened by singer/songwriter Jack Wilson—now has three locations, all equipped with spacious patios and comfortable insides.
 On the coffee front, proudly serves their own roasted beans via RCB Roasters.
-And along with beans, they’ve also got beers, wine, and cocktails, plus an entourage of food trucks with the classic taco joint Veracruz, the hottest brisket on a biscuit at Briscuits (south location only), Thai darling Dee Dee (south location only), full pies and slices from Side Eye Pie (east location only) and Radio's very own food truck, Shortwave Diner.
+And along with beans, they’ve also got beers, wine, and cocktails, plus an entourage of food trucks, including Radio's very own food truck, Shortwave Diner.

 ________________________